Privacy Policy

 Bring Your Own AI (Optional Features)

-CapMap supports optional AI-assisted features that require you to configure CapMap with credentials and an endpoint for an AI provider of your own choice (such as Anthropic, OpenAI, Azure OpenAI, or another compatible provider).
+CapMap supports optional AI-assisted features that require you to configure CapMap with credentials and an endpoint for an AI provider of your own choice — currently Anthropic, Google Gemini, or your own Azure OpenAI / Azure AI Foundry resource (including an OpenAI-compatible endpoint fronted by your own API-management gateway).
 These features are off by default and only activated when you provide an AI provider configuration.

 When you enable and use these features: